 The modern day Siem Reap, a home to 9th-century temples, is an archaeological haven.
 Antique enthusiasts flock to this humble yet vibrant city to witness the grandeur it once have.
-Though all that is left are empty structures and rubbles of the angkors (or temples), people from around the world are still interested and curious.
+Though all that are left are empty structures and rubbles, people from around the world are still interested and curious.

-Some scholars said that secrets lurk in every walls and corners of the temples in Siem Reap.
+Some scholars said that secrets lurk on every walls and corners of the temples in Siem Reap.
 The construction techniques and the murals talk about extraordinary assistance that shape these marvels.

 If you would like understand the conspiracies behind the majestic edifices, see the temples yourself and try to comprehend the scale of their genius.

 Siem Reap, by the way, is the capital of the province of the same name in Cambodia.

 Siem Reap Travel Guide

 When you travel to Siem Reap, the travel guide below could help you.
 This article is divided into the following sections:

 - Visa Requirements

 - Important Tips and Reminders

 If you are a citizen of the following countries, you are automatically exempted from getting a visa prior to your arrival in Cambodia provided that your purpose is tourism.